 Unlike the Continental Troops led by George Washington and others.
 "The Swamp Fox's" men, or as they were more commonly referred too as "Marion's Men" were never paid.
 Hence, Cornwallis' reference to "Plunder".
 They also supplied their own horses, weapons and food.
 As the Disney song lyrics implied.

 Got no money, got no beds, got not roof above out heads, got no shelter, when it rains.Two facts that my reader will never see in the Walt Disney series.
 First was that Francis Marion terrorized to the extreme and that included torture.
 Any one his men caught who were loyal to the British.
 He also was given direct orders to stop any freed slaves working with the British and per the South Carolina Governor in exile in North Carolina John Rutledge.
 He was to execute any blacks even suspected of carrying provisions for the British, or gathering Intelligence for them.
 For his services Rutledge promoted Francis Marion to Brigadier General.

-The above picture and following 3 paragraphs comes from the University of South Carolina website.
+The following 3 paragraphs comes from the University of South Carolina website.